 Your child's asthma symptoms may vary.
 Symptoms may appear often or else develop only when triggers are present.
 Some children are more likely to have asthma symptoms at night.

 The health care provider will to listen to the child's lungs.
-The health care provider may be able to hear asthma sounds.
+The provider may be able to hear asthma sounds.
 However, lung sounds are often normal when the child is not having an asthma episode.

-The health care provider will have the child breathe into a device called a peak flow meter.
+The provider will have the child breathe into a device called a peak flow meter.
 Peak flow meters can tell how well the child can blow air out of the lungs.
 If the airways are narrow due to asthma, peak flow values drop.

 You and your child will learn to measure peak flow at home.

 You and your child's doctors should work together as a team to create and carry out an asthma action plan.

 The plan should also tell you when to call the nurse or doctor.
 It is important to know what questions to ask your child's doctor.

 Children with asthma need a lot of support at school.

 There are two basic kinds of medicine used to treat asthma.

 Long-term control drugs are taken every day to prevent asthma symptoms.
 Your child should take these medicines even if no symptoms are present.
 Some children may need more than one long-term control medicine.